nfproc/MINIFIVE/README.md

 How to Use
 ----------

+NOTE: The test bench has been renewed since the 2022 edition.
+You can now initialize program and data memories using text files.

 The operation of the processor has been confirmed through logic simulation, using <a href="http://ghdl.free.fr/">GHDL</a>, a free VHDL simulator.

-Source files to be used are **all** files in the `src` and `testbench` directories and **one of the** VHDL files in the `program` directory.
+Source files to be used are all files in the `src` and `src/testbench` directories.
 The name of entity of test bench is `MINIFIVE_TEST`.
 So, analyze these files and run the simulation with the test bench as the top module.
-For example, if you are going to run the `fibonacci` program, execute GHDL twice with the following arguments:
+They can be done by executing GHDL twice on the `testbench` directory, with the following arguments:

->     GHDL -a -fexplicit --ieee=synopsys alu.vhdl decoder.vhdl regfile.vhdl signextend.vhdl minifive.vhdl program\program_fibonacci.vhdl testbench\datamemory.vhdl testbench\minifive_test.vhdl
+>     GHDL -a -fexplicit -fsynopsys ..\alu.vhdl ..\decoder.vhdl ..\regfile.vhdl ..\signextend.vhdl ..\minifive.vhdl program.vhdl datamemory.vhdl minifive_test.vhdl
->     GHDL -r -fexplicit --ieee=synopsys MINIFIVE_TEST --ieee-asserts=disable --stop-time=1ms
+>     GHDL -r -fexplicit -fsynopsys MINIFIVE_TEST --ieee-asserts=disable --stop-time=1ms

-The simulation will "fail" at 10,230 ns.
+By default, the test bench has been set up to execute the `fibonacci` program.
+The simulation with this program will "fail" at 10,230 ns.
 Since the test bench terminates the simulation with an `assert` statement, this is an expected behavior.

 NOTE: This procedure can be easily conducted using my frontend tool,
 <a href="https://github.com/nfproc/GGFront">GGFront</a>.

-You will find two log files, `proc_log.txt` and `dmem_dmp.txt`.
+You will find two log files, `_proc_log.txt` and `_dmem_dmp.txt`.
 The former is the trace of executed instructions including address, machine code, destination (register or data memory), and written data.
 Destination of `x1`, `x2`, etc. correspond to the register file, while